 The cause of cervical cancer has been found to be a skin cell virus called Human Papillomavirus (HPV).
-The low risk type of HPV results into genital warts whereas the high risk type of HPV leads to cervical cancer.
+The low-risk type of HPV results in genital warts whereas the high-risk type of HPV leads to cervical cancer.
 The symptoms of HPV are usually not found.
-Therefore, only after the screening for cervical cancer, one could actually find out the presence of HPV.
-A person gets HPV:
+Therefore, only after the screening for cancer, one could actually find out the presence of Human Papillomavirus (HPV).

-70% of cervical cancers in the world is said to be caused by HPV 16 and 18, for which vaccines to protect against the virus are available.
+70% of cervical cancers in the world are said to be caused by HPV 16 and 18, for which vaccines to protect against the virus are available.
 The same vaccines give protection from the other types of HPV.
-The HPV infection in the women of age twenty one to twenty nine usually goes away.
+The HPV infection in women of aged twenty-one to twenty-nine usually goes away.

-For any health related queries contact us at
+For any health-related queries contact us at

 Call or what’s app: +91-7506405503